-1 Lowest Approxima 25 te Percentile 1 th Rank 1 50th)ur Peer 5th Group Highest
+Approximate Percentile Rank Relative to Our Peer Group

+Lo owest 25th 50th 751 th Hig hest

-2011 Revenue growth % ٠
+2011 Revenue growth % •

+•

-2011 operating margin % ٠
+2011 operating margin %

-2011 Operating Cash flow conversion % •
+2011 Operating Cash flow conversion •

+%

+•

 2011 Market capitalization

+•

-2011 Total stockholder return (•
+2011 Total stockholder return

+•

-2009-2011 Total stockholder return 1 •)
+2009-2011 Total stockholder return

 The Committee's policy is to review the composition of the peer group with its compensation consultant and management periodically and to adjust the members of the group in response to changes in the characteristics of the Company and/or members of the peer group.
 In addition to the peer group data provided by management and/or the Committee's compensation consultant, the Company also considers additional relevant market data, representing a broader and larger labor market in which the Company competes for executives, including executive compensation surveys provided by major consulting firms.
 The Committee's compensation consultant also provides additional guidance using proprietary information.
 In establishing executive compensation, the Committee considers all of these sources of data with an emphasis placed on the most comprehensive and reliable to fit the structure and positions of the Company.